malerba118/react-delta/README.md

 ### `usePrevious(value)`

-Gets the value of the observed variable from the previous render.
+Gets the value from the previous render of the observed variable.

 #### Signature
 ```tsx